OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

   	`dz> run app.package.attacksurface (package name)`

-* To identify the the list of Activities exported in the target application,execute the following command:
+* To identify the list of Activities exported in the target application, execute the following command:

   	`run app.activity.info -a (package name)`